dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 ## What about \*?

-Dot-notation lets us use an asterisk (\*) wildcard in place of any particular key, with some caveats:
+To help with arrays, dot-notation lets us use an asterisk (\*) wildcard in place of any particular key, with some caveats:

 * The element \* searches through must be an array or Collection.
-* The result will be an Collection of arrays.
+* The result will be a Collection of arrays.
-* If something is missing, the result Collection may have a null in spots instead of arrays.
+* If something in the key path is missing, the result Collection will have a null in some spots instead of arrays.

 ```
 $players = collect([